Subscribe for updates regarding electrical facilities planning

 The City of Bellevue has the authority to regulate land use and, under the Growth Management Act, the requirement to consider the location of existing and proposed utilities and potential utility corridors in land use planning.
 The city must also plan for the provision of essential public utilities such as electrical facilities consistent with the goals and objectives of its Comprehensive Plan, taking into consideration the public service obligation of the utility involved.

 Puget Sound Energy is underway with Energize Eastside, an electrical facilities project to site and build approximately 18 miles of new 230-kilovolt transmission line from Redmond to Renton, through Bellevue.
+Read the latest FAQ.

 The city has an equal responsibility to ensure that community input is solicited on the siting of proposed facilities that may have a significant adverse impact on the surrounding community.
+Read about ensuring community input on the Engagement page.

 You can submit written comments directly by email at email@example.com.